$245 Find Cheap Flights from Georgia to Scotland

 • What is the cheapest time of day to fly to Scotland?

-The cheapest time of day to fly to Scotland is generally in the morning, when round-trip flights cost $1,132 on average.
-Morning departures are around 4% cheaper than evening flights, on average.
-The most expensive time of day to fly to Scotland is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,433.
+The cheapest time of day to fly to Scotland is generally at night, when round-trip flights cost $1,281 on average.
+The most expensive time of day to fly to Scotland is generally at night, which is peak travel time and where the average cost of a ticket is $1,281.

 • What is the cheapest flight to Scotland?